r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 You bet we are!
 Think about all the places we've already been to.
 We're covered as far as just about any plague around goes!

 **Da Vinci:**
-Of course, Fujimaru is already pretty well set thanks to {(M) his /(F) her} innate poison resistance, so the vaccinations are more for peace of mind than anything else.
+Of course, Fujimaru is already pretty well set thanks to [♂ his /♀ her] innate poison resistance, so the vaccinations are more for peace of mind than anything else.

 **Da Vinci:**
 But in case you're still concerned, Director...